helendaisy/milestone-band-project/README.md

 ### > Future Feature Implementation

-- GDPR / Cookies pop up screen to ensure compliance with latest data protection laws - Javascript needed
+- GDPR / Cookies pop up screen to ensure compliance with latest data protection laws.
-- Pop-up box confirming successful subscription to mailing list - Javascript needed
+- Pop-up box confirming successful subscription to mailing list.
-- Feed from the Foo Fighters Instagram page to show the latest updates from the band - Javascript needed
+- Feed from the Foo Fighters Instagram page to show the latest updates from the band.
+- A live update of the upcoming shows so that it doesn't require manual update.

 ## > Technologies Used